segmentio/segment-docs/src/connections/destinations/catalog/actions-vwo-cloud/index.md

 7. Enable the destination using the toggle switch.

 > info ""
 > VWO requires you to include a `vwo_uuid` key for all calls made in cloud-mode.
 The value of this key must be the VWO UUID(in the case of a website) or the User ID (in the case of FullStack).
-The `vwo_uuid` field must be included in *properties* for Track and Page calls whereas, it should be added in the *traits* for Identify calls.
+Track and Page calls require the `vwo_uuid` in the *properties* object.
+For Identify calls, you can place `vwo_uuid` in the *traits* object.

 ## Using VWO Cloud mode destination with Web